crazytruth/insanic/docs/source/insanic/errors_and_exceptions.rst

         description = "Too slow!"
         error_code = MyErrorCodes.too_slow

-With this exception we created above, it will create this response.
+With this exception we created above, Insanic' Error Handler will create this response.

 .. code-block:: json